Standalone package based installation

 We will back to this configuration to connect Defguard core with proxy in the Run proxy section.
 For now DEFGUARD_PROXY_URL is commented.

-After changes, you can simply enable and start your Defguard core service:
+After changes, you can simply enable and start your Defguard Core service:

 To see logs, type journalctl command: